Bernau am Chiemsee: Tourism

-Bernau is a popular place for tourists due to its tranquillity and its proximity to large cities such as Munich and Salzburg.

-Popular tourist spots apart from the lake Chiemsee are the castle Bonnschlössl, the guesthouse Gasthof alter Wirt and the Torfbahnhof, an old rail station for the transportation of peat.
-There are also many typical Bavarian mountain pastures that are still being run.
+Bernau is a popular place for tourists due to its tranquility and its proximity to large cities such as Munich and Salzburg.
+Popular tourist spots apart from the Lake Chiemsee are the Bonnschlössl, the guesthouse Gasthof alter Wirt and the Torfbahnhof, an old rail station for the transportation of peat.
+There are also many typical Bavarian mountain pastures that still run livestock.

 There is a tourist information office in the Chiemseepark Bernau-Felden.